 - Defects in the components themselves

-Where Do I Go For A Total Shoulder Arthroplasty?
+What Can I Not Do After A Total Shoulder Arthroplasty?

-To see a JOI Orthopedic Shoulder Specialist, call JOI-2000, schedule online, or click the link below.
+Finally, to see a JOI Orthopedic Shoulder Specialist, call 904-JOI-2000, schedule online, or click the link below.